Skip to main content

 InfiniFrameWindowDragArea

-Makes any area of the page draggable — acts as the window's title bar
+Makes any area of the page draggable, acting as the window's title bar.

 <InfiniFrameWindowDragArea>